loopism/Endace_raidhealth/README.md

 # Endace_raidhealth
-Pull RAID status and disk health info from Endace packet capture probes in order to detect failing drives
+USes netmiko to pull RAID status and disk health info from Endace packet capture probes in order to detect failing drives